gnarayan/WDmodel/docs/usage.rst

 The fitter really runs minuit to refine initial supplied guesses for parameters.
 Every now at then, the guess prior to running minuit is so far off that you get rubbish out of minuit.
-This can be fixed by explictly supplying a better initial guess.
+This can be fixed by explicitly supplying a better initial guess.
 Of course, if you do that, you might wonder why even bother with minuit, and may wish to skip it entirely.
 This can be disabled with the ``--skipminuit`` option.
 If ``--skipminuit`` is used, a dl guess **MUST**